MaiAtsumi/FutureDevuLab.github.io/README.md

 ## Changelog

+### 1.2.5 - Fixed a security breach

+* Waiting for an official fix from Node.Js libs

 ### 0.4.1 - Auto-updating avatars

 * Now the avatars are always up to date.
 All taken from the proper github profiles.